Are Your Suppliers Sending the Information You Need to Comply with FSMA 204?

 Lastly, consider using the same data collection workflows for all your commodities, not just the ones on the Food Traceability List.
 It’s likely the list will grow in the future, so you will already be prepared if you start collecting this data now.
 It’s also more efficient to collect the same data across your organization rather than asking your employees to use two different workflows.

-See If You’re Prepared for Rule 204
+See if You’re Prepared for FSMA 204